Home » Symptoms » Cat Symptoms A-Z » Muscle Weakness in the Front Legs

 Behavioral changes: The cat may be less active or withdraw to avoid pain.

-A visit to the veterinarian is urgently required if the cat shows sudden muscle weakness or if it is accompanied by severe pain.
+A visit to the veterinarian is urgently required if the cat suddenly shows muscle weakness or if it is accompanied by severe pain.
 Accompanying symptoms such as respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress are particularly alarming, as these may indicate systemic problems.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress are particularly alarming, as these can indicate systemic problems.

 If your pet shows other unusual symptoms in addition to muscle weakness, such as loss of appetite, vomiting, or neurological deficits (such as convulsions), a veterinarian should be consulted immediately.